paultcochrane/perl6-operator-feq/README.md

 Defaults: ```Text::Levenshtein::Damerau```

-Set this dynamic variable to control which library 'feq' uses
+Set this dynamic variable to control which library 'feq' uses.
+Note that for the tests to run, the module `Text::Levenshtein::Damerau` must be installed.
+If, upon running the tests, you receive this error:

+    Dynamic variable $*FEQLIB not found

+then you need to install `Text::Levenshtein::Damerau`, for instance via `panda`:

+    panda intstall Text::Levenshtein::Damerau

 ##```$*FEQTHRESHOLD```